helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![velocity-map-fine-tuning]

+### Resizing a group

+Resize a group of notes proportionally by holding `Shift`:

+![group-resizing]

+### Drag-and-copy

+Hold `Shift` to drag-and-copy notes in the piano roll, clips in the pattern roll, key/time signatures and annotations at the timeline:

+![drag-and-copy]

+### Pen tool

+Also hold `Shift` or any modifier key to change the behaviour of the pen tool when adding notes.
+By default, the newly added note is edited in the transpose-and-resize mode.
+With `Shift`, it's the drag mode, more familiar:

+![pen-tool-alt]

 ### UI flags

 A couple of display options are available to provide a visual cue.
-They are toggled either in the navigation panel, or via hotkeys (`g` and `h` by default).
+They are toggled either in the navigation panel, or via hotkeys (`G` and `H` by default).

 The first one is for displaying the note name guides:

 ![note-names]

 Another one highlights the in-scale keys of the key signatures that are added at the timeline.
-If you prefer C Major coloring in the piano roll, just turn it off.
+If you prefer C Major coloring in the piano roll, just turn it off:

 ![scales-highlighting]